-Teaching Staff: Vincent Murphy

-Terms: 1 - 3
+Teaching Staff: Vincent Murphy Terms: 1 - 3 Average Teaching hours: 1.5 hours per week

 Aims

 To enable students to understand and develop strategies for meeting the specific demands of screen acting in a professional context, while gaining a better appreciation of screen acting and becoming more familiar with the equipment, the process and the terminology.
 To encourage students to apply, extend and adapt their performance skills in a different media.